julianshaw2000/championdata/README.md

 This is a Console application that inputs a file with simulator commands called "Command.txt" to run the application.
 To execute the program do the following:
 - Go to the Robot.Command directory
+- Edit the Command.txt file and add the required commands
 - Execute the command: dotnet run

 ## Robot.Tests